DragonQLF/WorldMeds/README.md

 ## Contributors

-This project is maintained by [Your Organization/Name].
-Contributions are welcome through pull requests or issues.
+This project is maintained by WorldMeds.